Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Boston College's 10 games this season, it has five wins against the spread.

-- This season, the Eagles have one against the spread win in two games as a favorite of 2.5 points or more.
+- The Eagles have covered the spread twice this season when favored by 1.5 points or more (in three chances).

-- Boston College's games this year have hit the over on three of nine set point totals (33.3%).
+- Boston College's games this year have hit the over three times in nine opportunities (33.3%).

-- When Boston College records more than 27.1 points, it is 3-1 against the spread and 5-0 overall.
+- Boston College is 3-1 against the spread and 5-0 overall this season when the team puts up more than 27.1 points.

-- When Boston College churns out over 385.8 yards, the team is 2-1 against the spread and 4-0 overall.
+- Boston College is 2-1 against the spread and 4-0 overall when the team piles up more than 385.8 yards.

 - The Eagles have 13 giveaways this season, while the Seminoles have 16 takeaways .